DaveBenham/VenomModules/README.md

 Each input Bypass mode button has the following available options:
 - **Dark gray** (default) - Off  (no modules are bypassed)
-- **Purple** - Source (Only the input source module is bypassed)
+- **Purple** - Source (Only the input source modules are bypassed)
-- **Blue** - Source and left neighbors (The input source module and all its contiguous neighbors to the left are bypassed)
+- **Blue** - Source and left neighbors (The input source modules and all contiguous neighbors to the left are bypassed)
-- **Yellow** - Source and right neighbors (The input source module and all its contiguous neighbors to the right are bypassed)
+- **Yellow** - Source and right neighbors (The input source modules and all contiguous neighbors to the right are bypassed)
-- **Green** - Source and all neighbors (The input source module and all contiguous neighbors on both sides are bypassed)
+- **Green** - Source and all neighbors (The input source modules and all contiguous neighbors on both sides are bypassed)

 Each output Bypass mode button has the following options:
 - **Dark gray** - Off  (no modules are bypassed)
-- **Purple** (default) - Target (Only the output target module is bypassed)
+- **Purple** (default) - Target (Only the output target modules are bypassed)
-- **Blue** - Target and left neighbors (The output target module and all its contiguous neighbors to the left are bypassed)
+- **Blue** - Target and left neighbors (The output target modules and all contiguous neighbors to the left are bypassed)
-- **Yellow** - Target and right neighbors (The output target module and all its contiguous neighbors to the right are bypassed)
+- **Yellow** - Target and right neighbors (The output target modules and all contiguous neighbors to the right are bypassed)
-- **Green** - Target and all neighbors (The output target module and all contiguous neighbors on both sides are bypassed)
+- **Green** - Target and all neighbors (The output target modules and all contiguous neighbors on both sides are bypassed)

 Every time the Bypass changes state, the relevant remote modules at the end of each cable are set appropriately.